 Does the location of our marriage matter?

-Once my fiancée has her K-1 Fiancé(e) Visa, when should she travel to the United States?
+Once my fiancée has her K-1 Fiancé(e) document, when should she travel to the United States?

-She can travel immediately upon receiving her K-1 Visa, even on the same day.
-The K-1 Visa is valid for 6 months, so she needs to travel to the United States before the end of 6 months.
-The K-3 visa is valid for two years.
+She can travel immediately upon receiving her K-1 document, even on the same day.
+The K-1 document is valid for 6 months, so she needs to travel to the United States before the end of 6 months.
+The K-3 document is valid for two years.

 Yes.
 If you have new information or your situation has changed you can reapply using the same process you used the first time.

-Should I use a lawyer to prepare my K-1 Fiancé(e) Visa?
+Should I use a lawyer to prepare my K-1 Fiancé(e) Immigration document?

-Can I Bring a Lawyer to My K-1Fiancee Visa Interview?
+Can I Bring a Lawyer to My K-1Fiancee Immigration Interview?

-No, you can’t bring a lawyer to your Fiancée Visa interview.
-All K-1 visa interviews
+No, you can’t bring a lawyer to your Fiancée Immigration interview.
+All K-1 interviews

 are held at U.S. consulates outside the United States.
 These consulates do not allow lawyers in the K-1 interview.

-Will I get my visa applications fees back if I am denied?
+Will I get my applications fees back if I am denied?

 Can we get married at the U.S. Embassy?